bfeitknecht/vault/sem3/TIN/UE/bf/TI-bf-u03.md

 Since $c$ must be finite, we have arrived at a contradiction which implies that the ratio of random primes to primes up to $n$ approaches zero as n approaches infinity, i.e. there are at most a finite amount of random primes per definition 2.19.
 $\square$
+%%

+•⁠  ⁠proof by contradiction
+•⁠  ⁠satz 2.2
+•⁠  ⁠get to this: log(p_n) =< K(p_n) =< log(n)  (i just sent a screenshot)
+•⁠  ⁠solve the above eq. for n
+•⁠  ⁠use that n in primzahlsatz

+For the sake of contradiction, let's assume there exists an infinite number of prime numbers $p$ with We prove this by contradiction.

 <div class="page-break" style="page-break-before: always;"></div>